Batterii/fixture-riveter/docs/api/strategy.md

 #### result()

-Creates an instance of the fixture's model, assigns attributes, and then performs the "afterBuild" callback.
+Creates an instance of the fixture's model, assigns attributes, and then performs the `after("build")` callback.

 #### relation()